 PhD (Manchester), MSc Econ (Aberystwyth)

-Tom has a PhD from the University of Manchester and a Masters (Distinction) from the University of Wales, Aberystwyth.
+Tom has a PhD from the University of Manchester and a Master of International Politics (Distinction) from the University of Wales, Aberystwyth.

 Research | Current

 - Ethics and War

 - Civilian Casualties and Counterinsurgency

 Tom is currently working on three projects related to conflict, violence and war.
 The first is a Marsden funded book project entitled The Politics of Killing Civilians: Counterinsurgency and the Economy of Force, which examines civilian casualty mitigation efforts in Afghanistan and Iraq.
 The second project builds upon his existing work, situating contemporary debates drones, autonomous weapons and the use of explosive weapons in populated areas within a history trajectory that reaches back to debates about expanding bullets, cluster munitions and chemical weapons.
 Finally, he working on a project with colleagues in Engineering on the relationship between conflict, water and security and a VR project with colleagues in Computer Sciences on the ethics of war.
 Both are interested in exploring opportunities to use new technologies to explore debates in international politics.